studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
 A WordPress Project that allow us start theming super fast.

+## Guide
+1. Install your Node Modules in `src > built`
+2. Put the WordPress Production Files on root
+3. In `src` directory, duplicate `wp-config-sample.php` to `wp-config.php` and setup it
+4. If is the first setup for your project, run `gulp prod-watch` or `gulp prod`.
+If not, continue watching by only use `gulp`.
+You can put a look on the Gulp File for more commands
+5. Start working

 ## Ready Libraries
 - Three.js
 - Barba.js